tischsoic/alvis-web-editor/README.md

   We don't have to - they will disappear after closing of the application

   When it comes to cross-page modifications we may mark them as global modifications, this should work.

+  No, better idea would be to mark each modification to which pages it belongs.
+  - Deleting agent with subpage will belong only to page with the agent, but
+  - modification of position of two agents from two different pages would belong to two different pages.

+  This makes sense to me, and
+  - removing hierarchy would belong to THE agent's page and modification would consist of removing old agent and replacing it with copied items from its subpage.